MC909164 - Microsoft Exchange Online: New fields for Exchange mailbox schema

 Summary

-Exchange Online is introducing two new subfields, 'ClientAppId' and 'APIId', under 'AppAccessContext' for better telemetry in Exchange APIs.
-Rollouts begin late October 2024, with no admin action required.
-Post-update, admins should review workflows to accommodate these changes for seamless operations.
+Microsoft Exchange Online is rolling out new subfields 'ClientAppId' and 'APIId' under 'AppAccessContext' for better telemetry in Exchange APIs.
+Rollout begins early November 2024, with automatic updates and no required admin action.
+Post-rollout, admins should update workflows to accommodate these fields.

 More information